Steve Larmer: Career

 As a youth, Larmer played in the 1974 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Peterborough, Ontario.

 Steve Larmer played in the NHL for the Chicago Blackhawks and New York Rangers and was known as one of the NHL's best power forwards of that era.
 He won the 1983 Calder Memorial Trophy as well as being named to the NHL All-Rookie Team that year.
 From 1982 to 1993, Larmer played in 884 consecutive games for the Blackhawks, an NHL record for most consecutive games played with the same team, and the third longest consecutive-games streak in league history at that time.
 He had a chance at breaking Doug Jarvis' record for consecutive games played but a contract dispute at the beginning of the 1993–94 officially ended his streak.
 The impasse was resolved by Larmer being traded to the New York Rangers, who would go on to win the Stanley Cup that same year.
 Larmer was selected to play in Pittsburgh in the 1990 All-Star Game, and in Chicago's 1991 All-Star Game as well.
-In the 1990-91 season he finished 5th in the voting for NHL league MVP.
+In the 1990–91 season he finished 5th in the voting for NHL league MVP.
 Larmer was great at both ends of the ice as he received Frank J. Selke Trophy votes on five occasions (1989-17th, 1991-3rd, 1992-8th, 1993-10th, 1994-13th) as best defensive forward in the league.
 He received votes for the Lady Byng Memorial Trophy on five occasions.
-He won a Stanley Cup with the Rangers in 1994, where he served as alternate captain, and scored his 1,000th point and played in his 1,000th game in 1994–95, his final season.
+He won a Stanley Cup with the Rangers in 1994 where he served as alternate captain and scored the most Goals in the Stanley Cup Finals with (4).

+Steve scored his 1,000th point and played in his 1,000th game in 1994–95, his final season.

 Larmer was a member of the 1991 Canada Cup team for Canada and played on team's top line with Wayne Gretzky where Larmer led the entire competition in goals (6) and ranked second in points (11) behind only Gretzky.